 Beginning the 2018-2019 school year, a standards-based report card will be used in kindergarten and first grade.
-Second and third grade will use standards-based report cards beginning in the 2019-2020 school year.
-Fourth and fifth grade will continue to use the traditional report card during the 2020-2021 school year.
+Second through fifth grade will continue to use the traditional report card with plans to implement the new standards-based report card in increments over the following two school years (2019-2020 - implementation of grades 2-3; 2020-2021 - implementation of grades 4-5).
 This incremental plan will provide time for professional learning for faculty, effective communication to stakeholders, and monitoring of effectiveness.